rem1niscence/canopy/p2p/README.md

 When a node starts up, the P2P system initializes with these steps:

 - **Creating the Foundation**: The P2P system creates a PeerSet to manage active connections and a PeerBook to keep track of potential peers.
+The PeerSet uses a thread-safe map to store active connections, while the PeerBook maintains a persistent database of known peers.
 - **Setting Up Communication Channels**: It establishes channels for different types of messages (like blocks, transactions, or peer discovery).
+Each channel is implemented as a buffered Go channel with a configurable capacity to prevent memory overflow.
 - **Loading Configuration**: It applies settings like maximum connections, timeouts, and security parameters.
+The configuration includes parameters for connection limits, timeouts, and security thresholds that are enforced throughout the system.

 Think of this like setting up a phone system - you need a phone book (PeerBook), a list of active calls (PeerSet), and different lines for different types of conversations (channels).